Religious art: Geometry

-Geometric patterns make up one of the three nonfigural types of decoration in Islamic art.
-Whether isolated or used in combination with nonfigural ornamentation or figural representation, geometric patterns are popularly associated with Islamic art, largely due to their aniconic quality.
+Geometric patterns make up one of the three non-figural types of decoration in Islamic art.
+Whether isolated or used in combination with non-figural ornamentation or figural representation, geometric patterns are popularly associated with Islamic art, largely due to their aniconic quality.
 These abstract designs not only adorn the surfaces of monumental Islamic architecture but also function as the major decorative element on a vast array of objects of all types.